ultimateshadsform/astro-electron-ts/CONTRIBUTING.md

 7. **Open a Pull Request**: Go to the original repository and open a pull request with a description of your changes.

-## 📜 Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ## 🐛 Reporting Issues

 If you encounter any issues, please report them in the [issue tracker](https://github.com/your-repo/issues).